mtryergreen/Pewlett-Hackard-Analysis/README.md

 I'll create a table for Retirement Titles that utilizes the the ERD (entity relationship diagram) I created earlier in this module.
 Because some employees have multiple titles due to promotions, I'll need to use the 'DISTINCT ON' statement and 'COUNT()' function.

 ## Deliverable 2: The employees elligible for the mentorship program
-I'll again use the ERD and queries to create a mentorship eligibility table.
+I'll again use the ERD and queries to create a mentorship eligibility table by organizing primary keys, foreign keys and the data types.

 ## Deliverable 3: Written report on employee database analysis